 If you are traveling to Savannah on a budget, here are 5 things that should be on your to-do list.

 1. Walk through the Historic Savannah Squares

-One of the free things you can do in Savannah is walk through each of the historic squares.
+One of the free things to do in Savannah is walk through each of the historic squares.

 While this walk will take you most of the day, you can also just hit some of the more frequented squares along with Forsyth Park.